MMesch/labextension_tutorial/extension8/README.md

-# extension1
+# Extension 8

-minimal lab example
+Using IPyWidgets

 ## Prerequisites